 Massey’s nanoscience staff are internationally renowned for their research and teaching and learning methods.
 You will be working with recognised scientists, for example:

 Dr Telfer has broad interests in all aspects of supramolecular chemistry and functional materials, especially those involving transition metals.
 He has completed postdoctoral study in Tokyo, Canada and Switzerland and in 2012 was awarded a Fulbright New Zealand Senior Scholar Award to the University of California, Berkeley.

 His group, part of the world-leading MacDiarmid Institute for Advanced Materials and Nanotechnology, currently focuses on metal-organic frameworks.
 These crystalline ‘molecular sponges’ have applications in gas storage, separations and catalysis.
 His group is exploring new ways to design and synthesise these materials and to enhance their functional properties.
-They are also investigating synthesising new chromophoric compounds for applications in photovoltaics.

 Page authorised by Director, Student Administration